 A truck accident lawyer will also help protect you from the insurance companies.
 When a truck accident happens, there could be multiple insurance companies involved.
 The truck driver, the trucking company, and even the truck might be covered by policies.

 Since truck accidents are often covered by a lot more insurance than the average accident, the insurance companies will be aggressive in protecting their funds.
-That means may look for ways to blame you for the accident, thus reducing how negligent their policyholder appears, or try to reduce the value of your truck accident claim.
+In spite of clear truck driver negligence, they may still look for ways to blame you for the accident, thus reducing how negligent their policyholder appears, or try to reduce the value of your truck accident claim.
 To make sure you don’t get taken advantage of, it’s best to let your truck accident lawyer handle all communication with the insurance companies.

 Damages You Can Claim from the Negligent Party in a Truck Accident